Attorneys

 Thank you for your interest in volunteering with Prairie State Legal Services!
 Each year PSLS is forced to turn down requests for legal assistance from some of the most vulnerable members of our community because our paid staff does not have the capacity to meet the demand.
 Without legal help, these people are left to navigate the legal maze by themselves and many simply give up.

 Pro bono volunteers have been helping PSLS close the justice gap since the 1980s.
 When you accept just one pro bono case from PSLS, you ensure equal access to justice for that individual.
-Examples of types of cases you could assist with include helping a survivor of domestic violence get protection from her abuser; enabling a senior to take control of her financial and healthcare decisions by executing advanced directives; or protecting a person with a disability from an unlawful denial of public benefits.
+Examples of types of cases you could assist with include helping a survivor of domestic violence get protection from their abuser; enabling a senior to take control of their financial and healthcare decisions by executing advanced directives; or ensuring a child remains in their school district by helping their family avoid eviction and stay in their home.

 How To Help

-PSLS offers many different civil pro bono opportunities for attorneys, ranging from advice clinics to extended representation to short-term transactional opportunities such as drafting powers of attorney and wills, or negotiations with government agencies.
-Areas in which clients need your help may include: divorce and custody; minor and adult guardianship; simple wills; criminal records expungement and sealing;and bankruptcy and other consumer issues.
+PSLS offers many different civil pro bono opportunities for attorneys, whether you are looking for something bite-sized or more in depth, client facing opportunities, remote or in person, a single-day clinic or ongoing involvement.
+Areas in which clients need your help may include: divorce and custody; minor and adult guardianship; simple wills and powers of attorney; criminal records expungement and sealing; eviction negotiation; and bankruptcy and other consumer issues.

 The time commitment varies by case, and not all cases require court appearances.
 Volunteers can also mentor other pro bono attorneys and consult with PSLS staff.